 One place she went to oftener than to any other.
 It was the long walk outside the gardens with the walls round them.
 It seemed as if for a long time that part had been neglected.
 The rest of it had been clipped and made to look neat, but at this lower end of the walk it had not been trimmed at all.The Secret Garden

-NATURAL SETTINGS — Unlike the rest of the land of this estate, the garden has been allowed to return to its natural state.
+Unlike the rest of the land of this estate, the garden has returned to its natural state.
 The wall is covered in roses.
 If you’ve ever tried to dig roses out of your garden you’ll be familiar with how hard they are to kill, which is ironic considering how much TLC they need before flowering.
 This garden has a softening quality on Mary, suggesting a magical power.
-This restorative power is connected to the idea that nature (good country air) is beneficial to children, in contrast to industrial cities and civilisation, which makes children undesirably sophisticated and cloistered.
+This restorative power is connected to the idea that nature (good country air) is beneficial to children.
+The good country air stands in contrast to industrial cities and civilisation.
+The city makes children undesirably sophisticated and cloistered.

 The book rests upon the idea that you become good by doing good.
 Good acts don’t leave room for the bad.
 Gardening is a metaphor for the work we must do on ourselves: plant flowers so weeds can’t grow.